AU-COBRA/ConCert/extraction/README.md

 # Extraction

 Contains an implementation of extraction based on the certified erasure provided by MetaCoq.
 The `theories` folder contains the implementation and correctness theorems.
-The `examples` folder, as the name suggests, contains examples of smart contracts and programs extracted using our development and tests for our extensions to the certified erasure.
+The [examples](../examples/) folder, as the name suggests, contains examples of smart contracts and programs extracted using our development.
+The [tests](tests/) folder contains tests for our extensions to the certified erasure.

 After building the project (running `make` from the project's root, or running `make` in this folder), the folders `tests/extracted-code/*-extract/` are populated with the extracted code.